Cutbert1/vegetable-farm/README.md

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.
+However a line of code exceeds 79 characters PEP8 guideline but this was kept to improve readability on terminal rather than concatenating with backslash

 ![PEP8 manual test](./assets/readme-images/manual-test.jpg)